arshimtiaz/arshimtiaz.github.io/content/about/index.md

 ---
 title: "About Me"
-description: "Hello, I’m Arsh Jamadar, read this page to find out more about me!"
+description: "Hello, I’m Arsh Imtiaz, read this page to find out more about me!"
 ---

-Hello, I'm Arsh Jamadar; a final year Bachelor of Science student studying Cyber Security and Ethical Hacking.
+Hello, I'm Arsh Imtiaz; a final year Bachelor of Science student studying Cyber Security and Ethical Hacking.
 I am currently looking for graduate jobs in the cyber security industry.
 I have a keen interest in penetration testing, social engineering and network security.
 Below shows the modules I have undertaken so far, achieving a first in each:

 - Computer Architecture and Networks
 - Computer Systems and Networking (CISCO)